Custom PHP Assignments

 return $pass;

-Assign to IP addresses
+Assign to specific IP addresses

 // Comma separated list of IP addresses